Azubuike Ihejirika: Military career

 Ihejirika was appointed Chief of Army Staff (COAS) on 8 September 2010, by President Goodluck Jonathan.
-He served as COAS for 4 years until his retirement in January 2014.
+He served as COAS for over 3 years until his retirement in January 2014.

 Life after military

 After Ihejirika retired as the Chief of Army Staff in January 2014, he returned to his hometown Isuikwuato where he was honored with a chieftaincy title, "Dike Abia" (in Igbo), the "Warrior of Abia" (in British English).

 "I thought they will give me a chieftaincy title but they made me a king.
 I therefore dedicate this title to my commanders and soldiers who showed strength in the midst of daunting challenges", he said.

 Boko Haram sponsorship accusation

 In August 2014, it was reported that Ihejirika was among the sponsors of the deadly Islamic sect Boko Haram alongside Senator Ali Modu Sheriff, the former Executive Governor of Borno State, Nigeria.
 The allegation was made by the Australian negotiator Stephen Davis who has been working with the Nigerian Security Agencies in the rescue of the abducted Chibok School Girls.

 The State Security Service absolved Ihejirika of claims that he was a major financier of Boko Haram and said that he was proved innocent of the allegation leveled against him by Davis.